EvernodeXRPL/evernode-host/governance-game.md

 ## Governance

 Participant can submit a Proposal with new Hook hashes of above mentioned 3 Hooks.
-Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the Hook will be changed accordingly.
+Once that Proposal is continuously supported by 80% of eligible Participants for 2 weeks, the existing hooks will be replaced by the proposed hooks.

 ### Submitting a proposal

 - A Proposal represents the hashes <governance_hooks_hash><registry_hook_hash><heartbeat_hook_hash> of the new Hook to replace an existing Hook.
 - Any Participant can submit a Proposal for a new Hook.
 - Proposer must collateralize their Proposal with 1 Moment’s worth of EVR rewards.
+- The hooks which bears the proposed hashes must be deployed to some existing XRPL account.

 ### Withdrawing a Proposal